 The question, then, is whether persons diagnosed with ADHD who find reading difficult and/or tiring may improve their attention and mitigate their fatigue over time by wearing SF.
 In other words, were they misdiagnosed?

 The probability of misdiagnosis of ADHD, especially among adults (in addition to the difficulty of diagnosis due to the resemblance of ADHD to other psychiatric disorders) is also taken up by Sibley et al. (2014) and Marshall et al. (2016), who find a dramatic increase in adult ADHD diagnoses in recent years due to overdiagnosis.
 Most professional evaluators, they claim, diagnose by means of interviews only and believe that, when in doubt, it is better to overdiagnose so that the individuals in question may avail themselves of medication if they find it useful.
-This approach often leads to misdiagnosis (Marshall et al, 2016).
+This approach often leads to misdiagnosis (Marshall et al., 2016).

 One may find support for the possibility of misdiagnosis in remarks that participants attached to their responses on the DSM-5 questionnaire.
 After using SF overlays for several months, they attested that they felt less tired and some willingly renounced the use of attention-enhancing medication.